IF NOT FOR VARINA'S LETTER

 That is how I got interested in Jeff Davis's "dress" and cowardice.

 Keckley only mentioned that dress -- and meeting Varina and Jeff Davis, briefly.
 She did confirm the dress she saw in Chicago, put on display, was a dress she made for Varina.
-She could tell by the stichting.
+She could tell by the stitching.

 She made no assumption if Davis wore it -- it would be stupid to wear a fancy dress made for formal dances, in the woods But it was a dress she made.